On Irish Twitter, the pirate flag emoji (🏴☠️) means that the person in question is anti-government.

 They may also support People Before Profit.

-Many of these users will claim that they are not Sinn Fein supporters.
-They will explain that they are simply “anti-FFG”.
+To appear more neutral, many of these users will claim that they are not Sinn Fein supporters.

-They do this in order to appear more neutral.
 This is because they want their opposition to FFG to appear more virtuous.
-And not just because they want their favourite party to get into power.
+And not just because they want their favorite party to get into power.

 These users will advise you to “vote for anyone except FFG” and then proceed to chastise or “chip away” at your intentions to vote for any of the other opposition parties.